-Figure 10 compares the test-cases and inferred fields along a flux surface which lies in the centre of the scrape-off layer, and shows the 95% highest-density interval derived from the sample.
+Figure 9 shows a comparison of the test-cases and inferred fields along a scrape-off layer flux-surface (shown in figure 2), and shows the 95% highest-density interval derived from the sample.
 We see that the differences between the test-case values and the inferred fields are well explained by the estimated uncertainties almost everywhere.
 One notable exception is that the uncertainty in the electron temperature and density appears to be under-estimated close to the target.